 Finally, set in your code of conduct a rule about how you give back to the world.
 For example, you might say, “I volunteer two hours per week at the local humane society,” or “I serve on the board of directors at my church every year.”

 This might be a great place for you to institute an aspirational rule, where you aren’t yet living it consistently, but you know it would do you — and many others — a world of good.

 When you tell the world the way you want to act (i.e. by sharing your rules with others), you’ll force yourself to live in accordance with your rules because no one wants to be thought of as a hypocrite.

-That’s why I’ve made my 4th rule that states, “I act polite and courteous, and I do not swear.”
+That’s why I’ve made my 4th rule, which states, “I act polite and courteous, and I do not swear.”

 Honestly, I don’t act polite and courteous all the time, but I want to and so I made it a rule and I told the world.
 That is how you get accountability and improve.
 And you have every right to call me on this the next time you see me breaking my rule (I’ll appreciate it!).

 As I shared these seven rule guidelines with Andy at our meeting, I could see his eyes light up with understanding.
 This template made it easier for him to design the right structure for his life.

 My rules are not your rules.
 Please understand that.